raybuhr/freeCurrencyApiR/README.md

 Setup
 -----

+This is only required once, right after install.

 You will need to [signup to get an API key](https://free.currencyconverterapi.com/free-api-key).
 Once you get the email with your key and confirm your email address by clicking through the included link, add this key to your `.Renviron`.
 If you are unfamiliar with this, you can run

 ``` r